 Helping You Survive Texas’s Criminal Process

 If you have been arrested for committing a crime in Texas, what you know about the criminal process can help you make sound decisions that protect your future.
-You can depend on me, H. Alex Fuller, to educate you on legal options and identify possible outcomes so that you are prepared for challenges you will face before trial.
+You can depend on me, H. Alex Fuller, to educate you on legal options and identify possible outcomes so that you are prepared for the challenges you will face before trial.

 Please read this information to learn more about what to expect after you have been charged with a crime.
-Then, contact The Law Office Of H. Alex Fuller, PLLC, in Plano to make an appointment for your no-cost consultation by calling 972-535-8266.
+Then, contact The Law Office Of H. Alex Fuller, PLLC, in McKinney to make an appointment for your no-cost consultation by calling 972-535-8266.

 Steps To Take To Protect Your Case Before Trial